wordofwarning/wordofwarning.org/current/2022-emergency/daytime/index.md

 There are more ghosts among us than you might expect.
 We have assembled a small collection and invite you to meet and trade your own.
 Bring your interesting and unwanted objects, and we will adopt them and help you discover the ghosts within.

 Clodagh Chapman is a Manchester-based theatre maker and filmmaker.
 Her work for stage includes *Butterfly* (VAULT Festival), plus projects with Camden People's Theatre and Barrel Organ.
-Her work explores queerness, history, and authorship.<br>James Varney is a Manchester-based writer and theatre maker, making work about cities with, and for, the people who live in them.
+Her work explores queerness, history, and authorship.

+James Varney is a Manchester-based writer and theatre maker, making work about cities with, and for, the people who live in them.
 He has delivered work for Royal Exchange Theatre, Manchester International Festival, Manchester Literature Festival, and currently for Contact’s Future Fires.

 <a href="https://clodaghchapman.co.uk" target="_blank">clodaghchapman.co.uk</a> · <a href="https://instagram.com/clochpmn" target="_blank">Instagram</a> · <a href="https://twitter.com/CloChpmn" target="_blank">Twitter</a> <br><a href="http://jamesvarney.squadsite.uk" target="_blank">jamesvarney.squadsite.uk</a> · <a href="https://instagram.com/mrjvarney" target="_blank">Instagram</a> · <a href="https://twitter.com/mrjvarney" target="_blank">Twitter</a>
 <hr>